Distracted Driving Accidents are Preventable

 prevent distracted driving accidents

 It is easy to get distracted while driving.
 But the good news: Distracted driving accidents are preventable.
-These safety tips can help you avoid distractions, prevent distracted driving behaviors, and focus on the road to keep you, your passengers, and other motorists safe.
+By following a few safety tips, you can minimize distractions, stay focused, and help protect yourself, your passengers, and others on the road.

-• distracted driving behaviors focus on the roadAdjusting the dials on your car such as music, air conditioning or heat
+• distracted driving behaviors focus on the roadAdjusting the settings on your car, such as music, air conditioning, or heat

 • Checking your GPS